 B. All applications and orders for appointments of special conservators of the peace shall be submitted on forms developed by the Office of the Executive Secretary of the Supreme Court of Virginia in consultation with the Department of Criminal Justice Services and shall specify the duties for which the applicant is qualified.
-If such forms require the sex or gender of the applicant, the forms shall permit the choice between "male," "female," or "nonbinary."
+If such forms require the sex or gender of the applicant, the forms shall permit the choice between "male," "female," or an "X" marker where the "X" means unspecified or other gender identity, as applicable.
 The applications and orders shall specify the geographic limitations consistent with subsection A.